Milley, Austin, McKenzie to testify on chaotic Afghanistan withdrawal at Senate hearing

 Milley may also be asked about phone calls where he reportedly said he would warn China of a US attack

-Defense Secretary Lloyd Austin, Chairman of the Joint Chiefs of Staff Gen. Mark Milley and head of U.S. Central Command Gen. Frank McKenzie are set to testify before the Senate Armed Services Committee Wednesday morning and are expected to face a grilling from lawmakers on both sides of the aisle over the Biden administration's chaotic military withdrawal from Afghanistan.
+Defense Secretary Lloyd Austin, Chairman of the Joint Chiefs of Staff Gen. Mark Milley and head of U.S. Central Command Gen. Kenneth McKenzie are set to testify before the Senate Armed Services Committee Wednesday morning and are expected to face a grilling from lawmakers on both sides of the aisle over the Biden administration's chaotic military withdrawal from Afghanistan.

 The hearing comes nearly a month after the Biden administration, on Aug.
 31, withdrew all U.S. military assets from the region after having a presence there for 20 years following the attacks on Sept.
 11, 2001.